 - Additions – either vertically or horizontally to create more livable space

-- Renovations – to re-vitalize homes for new owners or stages in their lives
+- Renovations – to re-vitalize homes for new owners or new stages of their lives

 No. Although we’ve had considerable first-hand construction experience, as a company we strictly provide architectural design services.
 We work with a large number of different, independent contractors and do not require our clients to work with any one in particular.
 Our role is providing guidance and options for the owner’s ultimate choice of contractor.